byterubpay/byterub-site/_posts/2017-05-07-overview-and-logs-for-the-dev-meeting-held-on-2017-05-07.md

 **\<knaccc>** 10 mins is quite a speedup vs downloading the entire blockchain, so sounds awesome.
 **\<jollymort>** any thoughts on future of penalty/blocksize? i kind of left the research open-ended
 **\<hyc>** ^^ get a faster CPU and it'll be quicker ')
-**\<redlion>** Does anyone have a working monero-core or mymonero build on ios currently?
+**\<redlion>** Does anyone have a working byterub-core or mybyterub build on ios currently?
 I've been fiddling around and I can't seem to get either properly functional on the sim/device, though I may be missing something
 **\<fluffypony>** lol hyc
-**\<endogenic>** redlion: pls come join #mymonero but yes i do :)
+**\<endogenic>** redlion: pls come join #mybyterub but yes i do :)
 **\<Jaquee>** redlion: i have. it has some nasty bugs but it's running
 **\<redlion>** ok thanks, I'll talk to you after this
-**\<hyc>** btw iOS still limits process VM size to 4GB so we won't be running monerod native on iOS any time soon
+**\<hyc>** btw iOS still limits process VM size to 4GB so we won't be running byterubd native on iOS any time soon
 **\<fluffypony>** @jollymort let's discuss it after the meeting, or maybe next week - there are 2 more meetings to go tonight :)
 **\<fluffypony>** and that's a large topic
 **\<jollymort>** sure, another time